Ethics of Research Involving Human Participants

 Each REB is responsible for developing procedures for implementing the University's ethics policy that meet particular needs of the disciplines it reviews.
 Such procedures may be more stringent (but not less stringent) than those described in the University's Policy on Ethics of Research Involving Human Participants.
 All such procedures must be formalized in writing and made available to researchers, sponsors and funding agencies, and participants.

-Research that has not been submitted to and approved by the appropriate REB cannot be undertaken.
+Research requiring ethics review that has not been submitted to and approved by the appropriate REB cannot be undertaken.
 Non-compliance with this provision may constitute misconduct as defined by the current Collective Agreement between the University and Memorial University of Newfoundland Faculty Association (Article 19.32(f)).

 5.3 Administrative Support